jgisin/tropo_log_tail/README.md

 # Tropo Log Tailing
-Tail your logs for Tropo's scripting API
+Tail your logs for Tropo's scripting API.

+Simply type your Tropo username, followed by your Tropo password when prompted.

+You can select full Tropo logging or a truncated version for quicker development.
+Currently, this program requires an active Tropo app, or you will receive a message saying "No new logs", indicating you have no active logs to trail.

 ## Installation Instructions:
 Download the tropo_tail.rb file.